-Maria plans to retire soon and currently earns \$40,000 a year.
-According to experts, she will need about \$30,000 a year (75% of \$40,000) to maintain her current lifestyle after she retires.
+Bob plans to retire soon and currently earns \$40,000 a year.
+According to experts, he will need about \$30,000 a year (75% of \$40,000) to maintain his current lifestyle after he retires.

 Retirement income generally comes from three sources: Social Security, personal savings, and pension benefits.
 Understanding how all three of these sources work can help you plan for a financially secure retirement.